LGBTQ rights in Indonesia: Living conditions

 86% of Indonesian citizens identify themselves as Muslim.
 According to the Ministry of Health (Indonesia) in 2012, Indonesia has around 1 million MSMs both visible or not, more than 5% of them of which are diagnosed with HIV, whereas it is estimated that Indonesia has around 31 thousand Transgender women.
-It is estimated that the LGBT community constitutes around 3% of the Indonesian population, which is around 8 million.
+It is estimated that the LGBTQ community constitutes around 3% of the Indonesian population, which is around 8 million.
 The family policy of the authorities and the social pressure to marry and religion means that homosexuality is generally not supported.
 Both modernist and traditionalist Muslims as well also other religious groups such as Christians, especially Roman Catholics, generally oppose homosexuality.
-Many Islamic fundamentalist groups such as the FPI (Islamic Defenders Front) are openly hostile towards LGBT people by attacking the home or work of those they believe are a threat to the values of Islam.
+Many Islamic fundamentalist groups such as the FPI (Islamic Defenders Front) are openly hostile towards LGBTQ people by attacking the home or work of those they believe are a threat to the values of Islam.

 Explicit discrimination and violent homophobia are carried out mainly by the government and police, while subtle discrimination and marginalisation occur in daily life among friends, family, at work or school.
-LGBT people often suffer abuse by the hands of the police, but it is hard to document due to victims refusing to give statements due to their sexuality.
-LGBT people are often arrested or charged due to their sexual orientation.
+LGBTQ people often suffer abuse by the hands of the police, but it is hard to document due to victims refusing to give statements due to their sexuality.
+LGBTQ people are often arrested or charged due to their sexual orientation.
 Gays in jails are often sexually abused due to their sexual orientation, and often do not report it due to being traumatised and fear of being sent back to prison to suffer further abuse.

 In January 2018, the Aceh police ransacked a parlour with support from the Aceh autonomous government.
-The police tortured all LGBT citizens within the premises of the parlour, shaved the heads of transgender women, stripped their shirts and bras, and paraded them in the street while forcing them to shout "to become men".
+The police tortured all LGBTQ citizens within the premises of the parlour, shaved the heads of transgender women, stripped their shirts and bras, and paraded them in the street while forcing them to shout "to become men".
 The event was criticised by human rights organisation.